 |work in progress, Nolan slinking over a cart in the studio|

-During the process I asked our client if she'd like to give this noble creature a name, and she immediately wrote back that his name is Nolan: "Nolan came blazing through the ether like a shot…I was completely powerless to do anything else.
+During the process I asked our client if she'd like to give this noble creature a name, and she immediately wrote back: "Nolan came blazing through the ether like a shot…I was completely powerless to do anything else.
 I believe he's just been waiting for his opportunity to let us know who he is…what else could I do?"

 |detail showing the etching and paua shell eye|